hafiz1379/Tesla-car-booking-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Tesla Car Booking Frontend <a name="about-project"></a>
+# 📖 Tesla Car Booking Backend <a name="about-project"></a>

-**Tesla Car Booking Frontend** is the back-end app that provides a user api for booking Tesla cars test drives.
+**Tesla Car Booking Backend** is the back-end app that provides a user api for booking Tesla cars test drives.
 This app is integrated with the front end React app linked below.

 ## 💻 Link to front end React app <a name="link-frontend"></a>